 Amir Kassam (UK)

-Amir Kassam is the Moderator of the Global Platform for No-Till Conservation Agriculture Community of Practice (CA-CoP) hosted by the Food and Agriculture Organization (FAO) of the United Nations.
+Amir Kassam is the Moderator of the Global Platform for No-Till Conservation Agriculture Community of Practice (CA-CoP) hosted by the Food and Agriculture Organization of the UN.
 He is the Chairman of the International Conservation Agriculture Advisory Panel for Africa (ICAAP-Africa) of the African Conservation Tillage (ACT) Network.
-Amir is Visiting Professor in the School of Agriculture, Policy and Development, University of Reading, UK.
-He was awarded an OBE in the Queen’s Honours List in 2005 for services to tropical agriculture and to rural development.
+Amir is Visiting Professor in the School of Agriculture, Policy and Development, University of Reading.
+He was awarded an OBE for services to tropical agriculture and to rural development.

 Amir’s work is focused on globalizing the development of No-Till Conservation Agriculture systems for sustainable agriculture intensification and land management.
 During his career, Amir has worked with a number of national and international agricultural development and research institutions, including several CGIAR centers, UN agencies and NGOs.
 His former positions include: Deputy Director General of WARDA (the Africa Rice Centre); Interim Executive Secretary of the CGIAR Science Council; Chairman of: the Aga Khan Foundation (UK); Chairman of Focus Humanitarian Assistance Europe Foundation; and Chairman of Tropical Agriculture Association, UK.

 Amir will be providing a worldwide perspective to no-till at 8.45am on Thursday in the Conference Barn.

 Tim May (UK)